ABCD-ReproNim/exercises/week_4/week_4_year_1_quiz.md

 ABCD Study neuroimaging data that have been minimally processed can be accessed via (check all that apply):

-- [ ] NBCD Fast Track data
+- [ ] NBDC Fast Track data
-- [ ] NBCD Tabulated data
+- [ ] NBDC Tabulated data
 - [ ] ABCD-BIDS Community Collection (on NBDC)

 <details>
 <summary>Click to see answer</summary>

-NBCD Tabulated data
+NBDC Tabulated data

 ABCD-BIDS Community Collection (on NBDC)